Exit interview: Telephone interviews

+Benefits

-Benefits: Feedback is easy to capture and code in a form that allows easy reporting and analysis.
-Because the Interviewer's visual attention does not need to be dedicated to the person in front of them, as it does in a face to face interview, they are able to capture and code feedback in real time.
-Completion rates are the highest of all methods, possibly due to there being no need for the Interviewer and Interviewee to be in the same physical place, but also because the interview can be conducted even after the person has left (see Timing of Exit Interviews).
-If Interviewers are well trained, the content can be well structured and checked in real time to ensure accuracy of data, especially concerning reasons for leaving.
-And as with face to face interviews, the experience for the Interviewee can be very personal.
+Feedback is easy to capture and code in a form that allows easy reporting and analysis.
+Because the interviewer's visual attention does not need to be dedicated to the person in front of them, as it does in a face to face interview, they are able to capture and code feedback in real time.
+Completion rates are the highest of all methods, possibly due to there being no need for the interviewer and interviewee to be in the same physical place, but also because the interview can be conducted even after the person has left.
+If interviewers are well trained, the content can be well structured and checked in real time to ensure accuracy of data, especially concerning reasons for leaving.
+And as with face to face interviews, the experience for the interviewee can be very personal.
 This method is easy to outsource, and is less expensive than face to face interviews.
 It also allows for high quality data to be collected from people whose literacy skills are not good.